ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 DNS_SERVERS: "[8.8.8.8,8.8.4.4]"                              # The dns nameservers for the machines network-config.
 BRIDGE: "vmbr1"                                               # The network bridge device for Proxmox VE VMs

-## -- xl nodes-- ##
+## -- xl nodes -- ##
 BOOT_VOLUME_DEVICE: "scsi0"                                   # The device used for the boot disk.
 BOOT_VOLUME_SIZE: "100"                                       # The size of the boot disk in GB.
 NUM_SOCKETS: "2"                                              # The number of sockets for the VMs.
 NUM_CORES: "4"                                                # The number of cores for the VMs.
 MEMORY_MIB: "8048"                                            # The memory size for the VMs.

 EXP_CLUSTER_RESOURCE_SET: "true"                              # This enables the ClusterResourceSet feature that we are using to deploy CNI
 ```

 the `CONTROL_PLANE_ENDPOINT_IP` is an IP that must be on the same subnet as the control plane machines